 Take for example this dude on this video.
 We are dealing with a pure scam because iPhones don’t get unlocked or unblacklisted with SIM Unlock codes.

-We test all iPhone Unlocking Services on monthly basis and the only working Unblacklist iPhone services right now are specifically for T-Mobile, Verizon and Sprint USA Mobile Networks.
+We test all iPhone Unlocking Services on a monthly basis and the only working Unblacklist iPhone services right now are specifically for T-Mobile, Verizon and Sprint USA Mobile Networks.

 Can you SIM Unlock a Blacklisted iPhone?